 - Student submissions may be in one of four statuses:

 - Scores Pending–Once the student submits an attempt, the assessment enters Scores Pending status for a brief period while questions are automatically graded.
-In some cases, the score may take up to ten minutes to populate, but it is usually much faster.

-- In Progress–The student has started an attempt, but has not made a submission yet.
+- In Progress – The student has started an attempt, but has not made a submission yet.

-- Needs Grading–If the assessment contains subjective questions, it updates to Needs Grading status and the course admin must grade the subjective questions.
+- Needs Grading – If the assessment contains subjective questions, it updates to Needs Grading status and the course admin must grade the subjective questions.

-- Completed–After all questions have been graded, the status changes to Completed, and the score updates in the course gradebook and in student views.
+- Completed – After all questions have been graded, the status changes to Completed, and the score updates in the course gradebook and in student views.

 - The Last Modified column shows the timestamp for the most recent time the student made changes to the assessment, including month and day, year, and time.